-Over the past eight years, CIBS developed a series of customized programs on a range of managerial topics, including new industry development, regional economic development, logistics, agribusiness, environmental technologies and recycling, human resource management, and many others.
+Over the past ten years, CIBS developed a series of customized programs on a range of managerial topics, including new industry development, regional economic development, logistics, agribusiness, environmental technologies and recycling, human resource management, and many others.

-Six years ago, the Centre began an annual Industry Education Tour with the Petrotech Society of India, and next year, we anticipate also delivering the Canadian leg of a new, joint Canada-India initiative for oil and gas company inside directors.
+Seven years ago, the Centre began an annual Industry Education Tour with the Petrotech Society of India, and next year, we anticipate also delivering the Canadian leg of a new, joint Canada-India initiative for oil and gas company inside directors.

-Two years ago, we secured a contract with the World Bank, focusing this time on the mining sector.
+Four years ago, we secured a contract with the World Bank, focusing this time on the mining sector.
 We provided a short program for Mongolian tax officials, focusing on mineral royalties legislation governing mining and oil sands extractions, and on the setting up of IPOs.

-Last summer, we began to offer two graduate-level programs for visiting MBA/EMBA cohorts.
+Two years ago, we began to offer two graduate-level programs for visiting MBA/EMBA cohorts.
 The first of these groups was from the Gujurat, with the students’ academic fees underwritten by an Alberta-based geoseismic company active in their home province.
 We initiated as well a short, Alberta-based program for EMBA graduates from Korea’s Chungnam National University.
 This focused on R&D, and was worked in concert with a range of technology commercialization specialists.